 Swedish carbon tax rates

-The carbon tax was introduced in 1991 at a rate corresponding to SEK 250 (≈EUR 24) per tonne fossil CO2 emitted and has gradually been increased to SEK 1 180 (≈ EUR 114) per tonne in 2019.
+The carbon tax was introduced in 1991 at a rate corresponding to SEK 250 (≈EUR 24) per tonne of fossil CO2 emitted and has gradually been increased to SEK 1 180 (≈ EUR 114) per tonne in 2019.
 By increasing the tax level gradually and in a stepwise manner, households and businesses have been given time to adapt, which has improved the political feasibility of tax increases.

-A lower tax rate has historically been applied to industry outside the EU Emissions Trading System (EU ETS), while industry covered by the system is entirely exempt from carbon tax.
+A lower tax rate has historically been applied to industry outside the EU Emissions Trading System (EU ETS), while industry covered by the system is entirely exempt from the carbon tax.
 As of 2018, however, the industry rate outside the EU ETS is the same as the general rate.

 Sweden’s carbon tax generates considerable revenues for the general budget – there is no ‘earmarking’ of tax revenues in Sweden.
 General budget funds may, however, be used for specific purposes linked to the carbon tax, such as addressing undesirable distributional consequences of taxation or financing other climate-related measures.